 The City's overall development objective is to support the key goals outlined in the Consolidated and Annual Action Plan.
-In 2017, Pflugerville continued its efforts to expand residents' choices and opportunities by providing youth scholarships for city recreation programs and by making improvements to public infrastructure and facilities.
-The City completed design and began construction on Mill Creek and Green Meadows roadway as well as the design of and drainage improvements for El Malino in addition to completing the 4th year of the youth scholarship program.
+In 2018, Pflugerville continued its efforts to expand residents' choices and opportunities by providing youth scholarships for city recreation programs and by making improvements to public infrastructure and facilities.
+The City completed construction on Mill Creek and Green Meadows roadway as well as the design of and drainage improvements for El Malino in addition to completing the 5th year of the youth scholarship program.

-The City of Pflugerville has demonstrated progress in its efforts to launch the projects outlined in its PY2017 Annual Action Plan.
+The City of Pflugerville has demonstrated progress in its efforts to launch the projects outlined in its PY2018 Annual Action Plan.
 Over the course of the City's CDBG program, several projects have been removed due to changes in eligibility or other circumstances.
-The City is diligently working on reallocating the funds from prior program years that have not be utilized towards infrastructure projects that are anticipated to be completed over the next two calendar years.
+The City is diligently working on reallocating the funds from prior program years that have not be utilized towards infrastructure projects that are anticipated to be completed over the next calendar year.
 These projects will be reflected in future CAPERs.